 Jewel-like colour tones are massively popular in maximalist interiors because they convey such a sense of richness and opulence without going to too much effort.

 Start with a single colour, like a thread that will hold everything together, and build from there.
 You can find colour inspiration everywhere, from books on colour in design to natural combinations like the intensely rich, multifaceted colours of a peacock feather.

 Layering these lush colours with patterns you’ve chosen is definitely the fun part of this whole process!
 Patterns become all the bolder when you take the colours that surround them into account.
 You can really make your interiors pop if you use them right.

 Playing with texture gives a space depth, no matter what interior style you’re going with.

 Paired with patterned wall finishes, you’ll have more texture than you can shake a stick at.
-Don't be afraid to see texture where there isn't any, and upcycle your existing pieces accordingly!
+Don't be afraid to see texture where there isn't any, and upcycle your existing pieces accordingly.